duchanhstyle/phpmyadmin/README.txt

 NOTE: i would be very happy to see new teplates for this (iPhone :x)

 /******* bugs ******/
-I'M STILL TESTING THIS SCRIPT SO IF YOU FIND ANY BUGS PLEASE REPORT IT AT ionutvmi@gmail.com  also you can get help on master-land.net
+I'M STILL TESTING THIS SCRIPT SO IF YOU FIND ANY BUGS PLEASE REPORT IT AT haclongstudio@gmail.com also you can get help on master-land.net

 /**** DONATIONS ****/
-If you want to support the development of this app you can donate via PayPal: ionutvmi@gmail.com
+If you want to support the development of this app you can donate via PayPal: haclongstudio@gmail.com

 Thank you,
-ionutvmi
+Hanh Nguyen